hchiam/cogLang-geneticAlgo/README.md

 https://github.com/hchiam/coglang-translator

-## Genetic Algorithm:
+## Try it out:

+Use the command line interface.

-To run an example:
+To run an example on just one word:

 ```
 python geneticAlgo_just1_v2.py